-Environmental challenges in the watershed include erosion, rapid runoff and fish passage blockage at road/stream crossings.
+Environmental challenges in the watersheds include erosion, rapid runoff and fish passage blockage at road/stream crossings.

-BRWA’s second major initiative is its Culvert Restoration Program, which addresses problems of excessive sedimentation and fish passage barriers at road/stream crossings.
-This program is inventorying the over 1,000 culverts in the watershed to prioritize sites needing upgrading.
-Through ecological field assessment, creating partnerships between townships, agencies and volunteers, and securing project grants, BRWA has reconnected nearly 30 miles of trout streams and reduced sediment loads to Lake Superior.
+SRWA’s second major initiative is its Culvert Restoration Program, which addresses problems of excessive sedimentation and fish passage barriers at road/stream crossings.
+This program is inventorying the over 1,000 culverts in the watersheds to prioritize sites needing upgrading.
+Through ecological field assessment, creating partnerships between townships, agencies and volunteers, and securing project grants, SRWA has reconnected nearly 30 miles of trout streams and reduced sediment loads to Lake Superior.

 In 2017, SRWA began a partnership with the Wisconsin Department of Natural Resources – Washburn Ranger District to implement a Tree Planting Program.
 Over 245,000 seedlings were planted on over 170 acres at two sites.

 A Watershed Action Plan (WAP) is a comprehensive plan for maintaining and improving the health of a watershed.
 A Watershed Action Plan includes an inventory of the watershed resources and identifies and evaluates problems within the watershed.

 The Bad River Watershed Association published the Marengo River Watershed Action Plan in 2011 and the EPA approved the plan in 2013.
 This plan involved dozens of individuals and organizations in the region to maintain and improve the health of the Marengo River Watershed.